marioguerriero/obi/README.md

 `server.key` and `server.crt` respectivevly and they have to be placed under the `master/` folder.
 For more details on how to generate those two keys you can have a look [here](https://bbengfort.github.io/programmer/2017/03/03/secure-grpc.html).

+**IMPORTANT**: because of the fact that we do not have a certificate signed by a trusted certificate authority, at the moment the client skips the verification of the certificate's trustworthy ([here](https://github.com/deliveryhero/obi/blob/master/client/obi-submit.go#L94)).
+However, if the user can provide a certificate coming from a trusted certificate authority he can also drop the skip performed by the client [here](https://github.com/deliveryhero/obi/blob/master/client/obi-submit.go#L94).